Connection-Me/LinkMeClient/README.md

 LinkMeClient
 ============

-LinkMe-Client use Phonegap to do
+LinkMe-Client used oc to do

 Support by Bee Framwork